Samba Networking

 Encryption

 Samba supports encryption for communication between the Samba server and clients.
-This can be implemented using the Transport Layer Security (TLS) or Secure Sockets Layer (SSL) protocols to provide a secure
+This can be implemented using the Transport Layer Security (TLS) or Secure Sockets Layer (SSL) protocols to provide a secure connection.

 Password Policies